dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 In a latency-oriented application, you typically have a few performance-critical threads and the rest do background work that doesn't necessarily have to be fast.
 Many issues that we've discussed apply to latency-oriented applications as well.
 We covered some low-latency tuning techniques in [@sec:LowLatency].

-[^1]: Huge thanks to Yann Collet, the author of Zstd, for providing us with the information about the internal workings of Zstd.
-[TODO]: move to the acknowledgments section.
 [^2]: VTune ITT instrumentation - [https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2023-1/instrumenting-your-application.html](https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2023-1/instrumenting-your-application.html)
 [^3]: Glibc source code - [https://sourceware.org/git/?p=glibc.git;a=tree](https://sourceware.org/git/?p=glibc.git;a=tree)
 [^4]: Nogil - [https://github.com/colesbury/nogil](https://github.com/colesbury/nogil)